Tightening convex relaxations of trained neural networks: a unified approach for convex and S-shaped activations: Main result and discussion

-We remind the reader that $x_{-i}$ and the domain of $g_{ave,-i}$ are $(n-1)$-dimensional, and thus the last inner product is between two $(n-1)$-dimensional vectors.

-This can be useful when an approximation of the envelope is computed on the fly, as in a cutting plane fashion.
-If we have $(\hat x, \hat{y})$ such that $\conc(f,[0,1]^{n})(\hat x) < \hat y$, we can construct a separating hyperplane, using at most $n$ gradient computations.

-.5cm \begin{example} Throughout this paper, we will use the following running example to illustrate our construction and proof ideas.
-We consider the sigmoid activation

-$w=(10,5)$, and $b=-10$.
-In Figure \ref{fig:functionandslices} we show a plot of the function, and of the slices given by $x_1 = 1$ and $x_2=1$, which are used in the envelope computation.

-We display the envelope described in Theorem \ref{thm:main} in Figure \ref{fig:functionandslices-env}.
-We note a few important facts to motivate our construction.
-Firstly, note that the concave envelopes that are computed recursively will not be affine in general.
-This can be observed in both regions $R_1$ (red) and $R_2$ (purple) and on their slices shown in Figure \ref{fig:functionandslices-env}(b).

-Additionally, the tie point used to compute the envelope in both facets does not lie on the line $w^\top x + b = \hat{z}$, where $\hat z$ is the tie point of $\sigma$ in $[b, w^\top \mathbf{1} + b]$.
+\begin{example} Consider the sigmoid activation \(\sigma(x) = 1/(1+e^{x}),\) $w=(10,5)$, and $b=-10$.
+We display the function and envelope in Figure \ref{fig:functionandslices-env}.
+Note that the concave envelopes that are computed recursively will not be affine in general.
+Additionally, the tie point used to compute the envelope in both facets is not on the line $w^\top x + b = \hat{z}$, where $\hat z$ is the tie point of $\sigma$ in $[b, w^\top \mathbf{1} + b]$.
 This is because, in each facet, the argument of $\sigma$ has a different range.
-However, note that in both cases, the tie point on the slice is ``on the left'' of the points that are determined by $\hat{z}$.
-This is not a coincidence, and we will prove below that this always happens.
-This is also related to \cite[Corollary 2]{tawarmalani2002convex}, which states that the concave envelope restricted to a face coincides with the envelope computed on the face. \end{example}
+However, in both cases, the tie point on the slice is ``to the left'' of the points given by $w^\top x + b = \hat{z}$.
+This is not a coincidence; we prove below that this always happens and, moreover, we leverage it in our arguments. \end{example}